 The release of the new Chinese Export Control Law (ECL) were approved by the National People’s Congress on October 17, 2020 and became effective December 1, 2020.
 These laws will effect the export of military, dual-use items, nuclear items, and items related to the national security interests if the Chinese government.
-While a basic framework for has been now established for a unified export control regime, many details await finalization.

 Previous export laws in China had fallen under a variety of regulations including Customs Law, Criminal Law and Foreign Trade Law.
 This new centralized Export Control Law should streamline the states ability to place restrictions on export and trade.
 The new ECL are similar in structure, at first glance, to many systems in effect internationally, including the United States and Canada.
-It remains to be seen exactly how similar as many details await finalization.

 The Role of ECL in Chinese Foreign Policy